Palfore/Monitor-Setup-Helper/README.md

 # Improvements:
 	1) Could ddm.exe be used to automatically generate display configurations (number of monitors, ports, ...)?
+So the user wouldn't have to.
 	2) Add gui functionality for:
 		> Changing Connections, Devices
-		> Changing global and local brightness and contrast.
 	3) This is my second gui (apart from html-js stuff) so that code is not great...
+		There may be python libraries that use a similar style.
 	4) The user has to resize the window if they have too many devices.
+But the bg color doesn't fill on resize.